DevaWinner/schooltracker/README.md

 #### 💬 Favorite Quote
 > ❝ You’re not everything you could be, and you know it ❞
 > — Jordan B Peterson

-**💡 Note:** If you’d like to contribute to the project or have any questions, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue on GitHub.
-We’re always open to new ideas and collaboration opportunities!

 ---